itsmesonia/colt-webdevbootcamp-notes/JS.md

 There are actually two other keywords we can use to make variables

 `Const` stands for Constant as it stands for constant.
-Or do I just say it's an abbreviated version of constant anyway.
-It means constant and a constant is a value that does not change- you won't be able to update, change, or reassign using const.
+A constant is a value that does not change- you won't be able to update, change, or reassign using const.

 It remains constant.